-Aircraft Accident: How to decide how to claim for personal injury or other losses suffered whilst travelling on an aircraft
+Aircraft Accident: How to claim for personal injury or other losses suffered whilst travelling on an aircraft

-Aicraft accident: on this page you will learn when you can claim compensation for injuries on an aircraft using UK law and when international law must apply, the time period to claim compensation and the country where your claim can be commenced.
+In our aircraft accident article – we set out when you can claim compensation for injuries experienced whilst travelling on an aircraft both domestically and internationally, when to use UK law and when international law must apply, the time period to claim compensation and the country where your claim can be commenced.

 What are the different types of aircraft accident?